This post was updated on .

 I took out 300 lbs. of rotting loose steel parts and concrete.
 Replaced with a few steel parts held together in concrete for a total of about the same 300 lbs.

 The picture is of the cleaned out area with a space boxed out around the pivot pin to place a small bilge pump.
+The 2nd picture is with the ballast poured in. |

 |